peterlil/apim-gap-repro/README.md

 Repo for repro a difference in Portal functionality vs functionality in the PowerShell CmdLet `Set-AzApiManagementApi`.

 ## Problem statement and background
-The PowerShell CmdLet `Set-AzApiManagementApi` fails and returns the error code `AuthorizationFailed` as per the image below when updating the description of an API, when executed by a user in a custom RBAC role defined below.
+The PowerShell CmdLet `Set-AzApiManagementApi` fails and returns the error code `AuthorizationFailed` as per the image below when updating an API, when executed by a user in a custom RBAC role defined below.

 <img width="741" alt="image" src="https://user-images.githubusercontent.com/29121387/212117094-36ae76c0-aa9d-4892-b588-467117b38e34.png">